StanfordBioinformatics/trajectoread/README.md

 - trajectoread_builder
   - trajectoread_source

 The trajectoread_source directory is located within, or downstream, of the builder directory, to match their functional orientation.
 This makes it easy to track source files when building applets or workflows using builder.
-For example...

         $ python builder.py -e production -a trajectoread_source/bcl2fastq2_by_lane